-Starting with the aforementioned free speed testing tool — and how to use it — let’s take a look at all that Pingdom has to offer…
+Starting with the aforementioned free speed testing tool and how to use it, let’s take a look at all that Pingdom has to offer.

 Free Speed Tests

-If all you need is a quick website analysis, head on over to Pingdom Tools, enter the URL of your website, click ‘Start Test’, and wait for the results to roll in.
+If all you need is a quick website analysis, head to Pingdom Tools, enter the URL of your website, click ‘Start Test’, and wait for the results to roll in.
 After a few seconds you should see something like this:

 As you’d expect, WinningWP is a relatively well-optimized website, so there aren’t really any glaring issues on the list.
-However, take another site, wordpress.org, for example, and you’ll immediately notice a few problems.
+However, take another site — wordpress.org, for example — and you’ll immediately notice a few problems.
 To delve deeper into each issue, click on the expander arrows (to the right of each issue Pingdom returns) for more details on each.

-Pingdom gives you more than just the issue list though.
+Pingdom gives you more than just the issue list, though.
 You can also view content size by content type, content size by domain, the various requests being made by the domain, and all file requests in an extremely helpful ‘waterfall’ format (showing the exact order in which each item is loaded onto the page — more on this below).

-Content And Request Breakdown
+Content and Request Breakdown

 There are four tables that give you information about the distribution of your content and your requests.

 Content size by domain and requests by domain show similar information regarding the origin of your content.
 You want to load content mostly from local sources or from Content Delivery Networks.
-If you load a lot of content from off-site sources you may risk slowing down your site if it has to wait for the slow responses of others.
+If you load a lot of content from off-site sources, you may risk slowing down your site if it has to wait for the slow responses of others.

 This tool is used by developers everywhere to gain a visual understanding of how sites load and where the bottlenecks are.
-It shows a wealth of information, especially if you use the expander arrows to get to the details of each and every request.
+It shows a wealth of information, especially if you use the expander arrows to get to the details of each request.

 The further to the right the bar starts, the later the resource loads.
-The length of the bar shows the loading time, broken down into: DNS, SSL, connect, wait, send and receive.
+The length of the bar shows the loading time, broken down into DNS, SSL, connect, wait, send and receive.

 The uptime reports show response time logs, test result logs (from multiple locations), download PDF, CSV results and more.